shane-kercheval/flask-postgresql-template/readme.md

     - but flask-login gives us [UserMixin](https://flask-login.readthedocs.org/en/latest/#flask.ext.login.UserMixin) which does this for us
     - I have not overrided the default UserMixin implementation
 - I am currently enabling 'remember me' functionality by including 'remember=True' in the login_user call, in app.py
+- **I don't know the specifics of HTTPS/SSL requirements, but Heroku says ['SSL Endpoint [paid add-on] is only useful for custom domains.
+All default appname.herokuapp.com domains are already SSL-enabled and can be accessed by using https, for example, https://appname.herokuapp.com.'](https://devcenter.heroku.com/articles/ssl-endpoint) **
+    - I assume there is a way to redirect HTTP to HTTPS if needed, but have not investigated yet

 Advanced Logging
 ---------------